Channel

 ROS2 Message

 ROS2 Message is a structured data format used for communication and data exchange in ROS2.
-During usage, developers first need to define a ROS2 Package containing a .msg
+To use it, developers first create a ROS2 Package and define a .msg

 :